 COURTNEY SIMMONS | ASSISTANT COACH

-Last season, the Trojans finished 20-13, won the Sun Belt Conference Tournament and qualified for the NCAA Tournament for just the second time in program history.
+In 2015-16, the Trojans finished 20-13, won the Sun Belt Conference Tournament and qualified for the NCAA Tournament for just the second time in program history.
 Guard Ashley Beverly Kelley was named first team All-Sun Belt Conference and SBC Tournament MVP.
 Caitlyn Ramirez took home third team All-Sun Belt honors as well.
 The Trojans led the conference in scoring for the fourth consecutive season and eclipsed to 100-point plateau six times.
 The team tied the school record with eight straight wins culminating with a victory in the Sun Belt Tournament championship game.

 Troy’s 2014-15 team won 20 games for just the fourth time in program history and made the second postseason appearance in program history.
 The Trojans posted a 15-5 Sun Belt record, good for a program-best third place finish, then played in the Women’s Basketball Invitational, making a postseason appearance for the first time since 1997.

-In each of her two seasons, Simmons has worked primarily with the Troy guards, coaching first team All-Sun Belt selections Joanna Harden (2013-14) and Ashley Beverly Kelley (2014-15).
+Simmons has worked primarily with the Troy guards, coaching first team All-Sun Belt selections Joanna Harden (2013-14) and Ashley Beverly Kelley (2014-15).
 Harden scored a Troy-record 25.1 points per game in 2013-14, finishing first in the Sun Belt and seventh in the NCAA in scoring.
 Beverly Kelley averaged 19.8 points per Sun Belt game in 2014-15, leading the conference.
 Both scored their 1,000th career point under Simmons’ tutelage.

 Simmons came to Troy after spending the 2012-13 season as an assistant coach at Louisiana Tech.
 In her one season with the Lady Techsters, Simmons worked under legendary college and WNBA player Teresa Weatherspoon.
 Simmons worked heavily with Louisiana Tech’s recruiting efforts and guard development.